agronholm/apscheduler/docs/userguide.rst

 Starting the scheduler is done by simply calling :meth:`~apscheduler.schedulers.base.BaseScheduler.start` on the scheduler.
-For schedulers other than `~apscheduler.schedulers.blocking.BlockingScheduler`, this call will return immediately and you can continue the initialization process of your application, possibly adding jobs to the scheduler.
+For schedulers other than :class:`~apscheduler.schedulers.blocking.BlockingScheduler`, this call will return immediately and you can continue the initialization process of your application, possibly adding jobs to the scheduler.